CaioQFonseca/data_structures/topic-02/topic.md

-# Units with Videos
+# Lab.
+Assignments

-This topic has 2 units - these have video resources
+This topic has content for practical classes - Lab.
+Assignments